tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-contrail-using-juju-charms-kubernetes.rst

    .. note::

-      You must set the ``auth-mode`` parameter of the contrail-controller charm to no-auth if Contrail is deployed without a keystone.
+      You must set the ``auth-mode`` parameter of the contrail-controller charm to no-auth if TF is deployed without a keystone.

    ::